ludvikalkhoury/Sperm-Heads-Segmentation-and-Localization-using-Urbano-s-Method/README.md

 This function generates a video from the all the images generated at the end of section **(2-b)** of this document, namely "Seg_frameX."
 The video is saved in the working directory.
 The video's name could be defined by the user at line 8.

 ### (4) Testing Sample:
 "Sample2.mp4" is sperm sample I found on YouTube [3].
 I used this sample in order to test the Urbano's segmentation and localization algorithm that was presented in [1].
+"Sample2 with detections.avi" is the video output that shows the detected sperm heads from frames 900 to 1000.

 ## Reference: